‘Fair Wear and Tear’ is not only misunderstood by many landlords, but it’s also completely unrecognised as a real concept.

 Of course, this is unfortunate for you, because that means I won’t be telling you a story about how I engaged in a fuel filled battle with my tenant over his deposit, which resulted in me putting his head through a slab of concrete and pissing on him until he regained consciousness.
 Alas, the only touching that occurred was when we shook hands before we parted.

 The common dilemma with final inspections is that there can be a very fine line between ‘fair wear and tear’ and ‘damage’.
-I’m sure most of you already know, landlords can’t make tenants liable for fair wear and tear, only damage.
+I’m sure most of you already know, tenants can’t be held liable for fair wear and tear.
 And that’s precisely why it can be such a controversial issue.
 While tenants will happily justify every blunder as fair wear & tear, landlords are equally as eager to chalk them up as damage.
 So it’s important to understand your rights, whichever position you’re in, because you don’t want to be taken advantage of.

 Needless to say, it was blatant damage regarding the door scenario; there was nothing fair about it.
 That was a pretty black and white situation.
-But it’s not always so straight forward, and that’s largely down to the fact that there is nothing in law which defines ‘fair wear & tear’; the issue is simply too wide ranging.
+But it’s not always so straightforward, and that’s largely down to the fact that there is nothing in law which defines ‘fair wear & tear’; the issue is simply too wide ranging.
 That means it’s a topic that is open to interpretation.
 That sounds awfully messy, right?
-It can be, and it often is, because naturally, we all want to sway the outcome in our own favour, so opinions are often biased.
+It can be, and it often is.

-But what the law does state is that a tenant cannot be held responsible at the end of the tenancy for changes in a property’s condition caused by ‘reasonable use’.
-To quote, the House of Lords defines fair wear and tear as: “Reasonable use of the premises by the Tenant and the ordinary operation of natural forces”
+But what the law does state that a tenant cannot be held responsible at the end of the tenancy for changes in a property’s condition caused by ‘reasonable use’.
+To quote, the House of Lords defines fair wear and tear as:

 Personally, I believe a lot of it does boil down to common sense.
 But obviously we can’t always rely on people to own any of that, and there lies the root of the problem.
 However, here are a list of things landlords should make allowances for when deciding whether or not something is ‘fair wear & tear’: